 - Hard Base Material – Although hard, you can cushion the base material later.

 Purchase and Install a Premade Catio

-If you decided to buy a premade catio, you will need to measure the space you plan to fit it in.
+If you decide to buy a premade catio, you will need to measure the space in which you plan to fit it.